meperezcuello/dataviz-project-template-proposal/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:
 (**Note:** might change later as the project develops over time).

-* How many players are connected in one zone at one specific time?
+* How many players are connected in one zone at one specific time? **(Developed)**
-* What race or charclass of players is most popular in one zone during a specific time?
+* What race or charclass of players is most popular in one zone during a specific time? **(Developed As Pre-Developed Viz)**
-* Top 3 for each zone of most popular races?
+* Top 3 for each zone of most popular races? **(Dropped for future revisions)**
-* Top 3 for each zone of most popular charclass?
+* Top 3 for each zone of most popular charclass?  **(Dropped for future revisions)**
-* Top 5 of most popular zone (i.e., which zones have more players connected)?
+* Top 5 of most popular zone (i.e., which zones have more players connected)?  **(Dropped for future revisions)**

-**Extra Features: (if time permits it):**
+**Extra Features: (will be added on future revisions):**
 * What is the average of players' levels in a specific zone over time?
 (Useful to determine popular area for high levels char)
 * Average playing time for each char class or race?
 * Average Playing time for each zone?

-## Sketches
+## Sketches (includes future Work)

-**First Sketch:** This sketch is a unique, since it helps visualize the entire playing time or behavior of every single player (ID) recorded on the datasets.
+**First Sketch (moved for future work):** This sketch is a unique, since it helps visualize the entire playing time or behavior of every single player (ID) recorded on the datasets.
 As we can see, there are time tha no data was recorded between two points(hours), meaning that the player was disconnected.
 This sketch is related to the question, How many players are connected in one zone at one specific time?, since it expanded the question into more details, however this plot has its cons.
 Such as to many data might not viable to visualize in on single plot.

 ![image](https://raw.githubusercontent.com/meperezcuello/dataviz-project-template-proposal/master/PlayerID%20vs%20Time.jpeg)

-**Second Sketch:** This sketch similar to the last one however instead of unique ID, the Viz explore the total number of players per zone and charclass in an animated timeline of 24 to 48 hours (can be less or more).
+**Second Sketch (moved for future work):** This sketch similar to the last one however instead of unique ID, the Viz explore the total number of players per zone and charclass in an animated timeline of 24 to 48 hours (can be less or more).
 This plot is a bar plots, which is easier to interpret compared to other complex model we will see, which means user can easily identify the answer they are seeking.
 This chart answers the question, What race or charclass of players is most popular in one zone during a specific time?, due to the it shows most of the data information such as charclass on x time.

 ![image](https://raw.githubusercontent.com/meperezcuello/dataviz-project-template-proposal/master/Most%20Popular%20CharClass%20per%20Zone.jpeg)

-**Third Sketch:** Finally, we plot the density of player on the real map of WOW, i.e., total number of players per zone.
+**Third Sketch (developed):** Finally, we plot the density of player on the real map of WOW, i.e., total number of players per zone.
 This plot shows a real-time animation of how the density of each zone change over time, which can be useful to track content and utilities that might be useful for future updates.
 Also, this plot answers questions, concentration of players levels in a specific zone?, as explained before.

 ![image](https://raw.githubusercontent.com/meperezcuello/dataviz-project-template-proposal/master/WOW%20Player%20Zone%20Density%20over%2048%20hours.jpeg)